oxyii/cuBitCrack/README.md

 OpenCL has been completely removed.
 CUDA builds by default without specifying the `BUILD_CUDA` environment variable.

+### Memory Usage Optimization

+Completely redesigned initialization.
+In the original version, keys were created on the host and copied to GPU, then points were formed from these keys.
+After point formation, keys were cleared from GPU, leaving more than 25% of memory unused.

+Now a single key is formed on the host.
+GPU calculates the required key offset for its thread on-the-fly and forms its own point.
+Result - ability to use almost all memory.

 ### Performance Optimization

 Used coalesced memory access patterns, which significantly improved performance without breaking the original logic.